mfkl/libvlc-nuget/README.md

 This repository is about presenting `libvlc` and its capabilities to .NET developers.
 It also contains packaging tools and files for nuget packaging/deployment.

-In other words : It's just the same thing as if you had downloaded the files from VideoLAN's website, in a NuGet package, that you can add in your .NET project so that it gets copied into the output directory.
+In other words: It's just the same thing as if you had downloaded the files from VideoLAN's website, in a NuGet package, that you can add in your .NET project so that it gets copied into the output directory.

 # What is libvlc?